Seals of the Court of Appeals and Superior Court

 Can I appeal a judge’s decision?

-"Yes, a judge’s decision may be appealed by filing a “Notice of Appeal.”
-A Notice of Appeal can be filed in person at DC Superior Court, Criminal Information, Room 4001 or by mail: DC Superior Court, 500 Indiana Ave, NW, Criminal Division, Room 4001, Washington, DC 20001.
-The filing fee is one hundred dollars ($100).
+Yes, you may appeal a judge’s decision by filing a Notice of Appeal.
+You may file a Notice of Appeal at DC Superior Court, Criminal Information, Room 4001 or by mail: DC Superior Court, 500 Indiana Ave., NW, Criminal Division, Room 4001, Washington, DC 20001.
+The filing fee is $100.

-Do Warrants expire?
+Do warrants expire?

-According to law, bench warrants do not expire and are outstanding until either executed or quashed by the Judge.
+According to law, bench warrants do not expire and are outstanding until either executed or quashed (cancelled) by the judge.
 A warrant is executed when a law enforcement official has picked up the defendant and brought him before the court.
 A bench warrant is quashed when a judge issues an order.

 How can I get assistance with filing a motion?